edoli/edolview/README.md

 # EdolView - Image Viewer for Visualization and Analysis

+## Moved to Rust Version of Edolview

+The Kotlin version of Edolview has been deprecated and will no longer be maintained.

+Instead, the repository has been migrated to the **Rust** version of Edolview: https://github.com/edoli/edolview-rs.

+## Features

 Image viewer for graphics and vision researchers.

 * Pixel value analysis: easy to check each pixel value or mean of pixles in area.